 - About 624,000 workers were classified as discouraged workers, down by 151,000 from August 2014.
-This category of workers have stopped looking for jobs since they believe jobs are not available for them due to various reasons.
+This category of workers has stopped looking for jobs since they believe jobs are not available for them due to various reasons.

 Establishment Survey Data

-Non farm payroll employment growth averaged 247,000(monthly) in the last 12 months.
+Non-farm payroll employment growth averaged 247,000(monthly) in the last 12 months.
 Formidable among all sectors were Health Care and Social Assistance, which added 56,000 jobs during August 2015.
 Employment in Manufacturing reduced by 17,000 jobs in August followed by the Mining industry which lost 9,000 jobs.

-Employment Data in Various Industries(Top Performing)
+Employment Status for August in Various Industries(Top Performing)